-The remaining process types will be introduced by means of an illustrating example from the traffic monitoring scenario, where car objects must be generated and anchored to sensor data collected using cameras.
-This example shows one of many potential solutions that can be implemented with the help of knowledge processing middleware and has been successfully used in test flights with an experimental UAV platform [4].
+The remaining process types will be introduced by means of an illustrating example from the traffic monitoring scenario, where car objects must be generated and anchored to sensor data which is mainly collected using cameras.
+Note that this example is not purely theoretical but has been fully implemented and successfully used in test flights in an experimental UAV platform [13].